ntkhang03/Goat-Bot-V2/README.md

 		📌 Error 403: access_denied
 	</summary>
 		<p><img src="https://i.ibb.co/dtrw5x3/image.png" width="250px"></p>
-		<p>- if you don't publish the project in google console only the approved accounts added to the project can use it <a href="https://youtu.be/nTIT8OQeRnY?t=438">Tuatorial</a></p>
+		<p>- If you don't publish the project in google console only the approved accounts added to the project can use it <a href="https://youtu.be/nTIT8OQeRnY?t=438">Tuatorial</a></p>
 </details>

 ## 📸 Screenshots